hololandscape/aisuko/_docs/algorithm/mit_6_042J_mathematics_for_cc.md

 As I said before that in single-variable calculus.
 I will list the concepts only rather than the whole content of the course.
 I have checked all the materials.
 And according to my several years of experience in software(cloud) engineering.
 It looks like that many of the concepts from the mathematics for computer science are already known by myself.

+## 2.6 Proofs about Sets
 There are still some `proofs` should be keep in mind.

-## 2.6 Proofs about Sets

-* Definitions of Sets
-Informally, a `set` is a bunch of objects, which are called the elements of the set.
+Definitions of Sets: Informally, a `set` is a bunch of objects, which are called the elements of the set.
 The elements of s set can be just about anything: numbers, points in space, or even other sets.
 And there is no notion of an element appearing more than once in a set.

 ## 3 Induction (Powerful methods)
 Although the three methods look and feel different, it turns out that they are equivalent in the sense that a proof using any one of the methods can be automatically reformatted so that it becomes a proof using any of the other methods.

 * Well Ordering Principle